SathishKumarM555/M1_Projectgoals/1_Requirements/README.md

 5.HOW

     -The implementation of this application is done using C programming language.

+# DETAIL REQUIREMENTS: